What Is Google AdWords? How the Google Ads Auction Works

 What is Google Ads (Formerly Known as Google AdWords)?

-What is AdWords?
+What is Google Ads?
 Google Ads, AKA Google AdWords, is Google's advertising system in which advertisers bid on certain keywords in order for their clickable ads to appear in Google's search results.
 Since advertisers have to pay for these clicks, this is how Google makes money from search.
-This infographic will help you understand how AdWords works, detailing the AdWords auction, bidding process and explaining important factors like Quality Score and cost-per-click.
-If you're asking "How does AdWords Work?" this infographic is for you!
+This infographic will help you understand how Google Ads works, detailing the Google Ads auction, bidding process and explaining important factors like Quality Score and cost-per-click.
+If you're asking "How does AdWords Work?" this page is for you.

 Does Google AdWords work?
 Depending on the competitiveness of the keywords you're bidding for and the relevancy of that keyword to real conversions for your company, AdWords may or may not work for your business.
 For the most part, we've found that Google AdWords is extremely effective for many kinds of businesses, as long as they don't waste their money on the wrong keywords, or write weak, low CTR ads.